The African Burying Place

 Then I got angry and called Dr. Nick Bellantoni who was at that time the State Archaeologist.
 After sending him and Ruth Shapleigh-Brown from the CT Gravestone Network the notes and photos, Nick reached out to the Hillside Cemetery Association to inform them that, even in a cemetery, if human remains are found in an unmarked area, they are required to call it in.
 Guess what?
 They never called and they kept on burying people.

 And still, all these years later, the Hillside Cemetery Association has yet to notify the newer families buried in this section know that their loved ones are being buried on top of, and within, other people.
 I was told years ago that they stopped selling plots here, but on my last visit I saw the addition of a brand new headstone.
 I hope this was a plot sold thirty plus years ago but I have my doubts.
-[NOTE: A colleague at the Historical Society just informed me that this plot was purchased in the 1980’s.]
-Nonetheless this plot and stone belong to someone who had ample opportunities to hear me present my research, someone who should know better, though apparently they just don’t care.
+Nonetheless this new plot and stone belongs to a Cheshire Historical Society Board member, someone who should know better, though he never did come to a single presentation I ever gave on the subject.

 Over the years I have had people tell me to calm down.
 They’ve said “Who cares?
 They’re long gone and no one remembers them anyway.”
 I’ve been told not to rock the boat and have been berated for upsetting and causing pain to the family members of the more recent burials.
 Even members of my family have gotten upset with me as if it is somehow my fault.